alper/alpernl/content/posts/tokyo-coffee-notes/index.md

 Identity Coffee Bar+ Gallery ( [checkin](https://foursquare.com/alper/checkin/5232d10511d280725ac66477), [tip](https://foursquare.com/item/52507d2d498e6215f63c9910)) also in Omotesando is a rather nice store and has an excellent selection of both Intelligentsia and Handsome beans which they prefer perfectly.

 That was the roundup from my Tokyo coffee experience.
 I visited a couple of the places several times and brought back some bags of coffee but I am extremely impressed with the coffee culture and I'll definitely be back.

+[^1]: And Oslo with its coffee scene is still very high on my to visit list.